Endpoint Symmetries of Helicity Amplitudes: Endpoint symmetries of helicity amplitudes

 The HA at the endpoint is therefore given by

 where $\am{0}$ is proportional to the single form factor at the endpoint.
+N.B. $\am{0}$ generally is a linear combination out of the set $\{a_1,a_2, ..\}$ outlined in Eq.~\eqref{eq:dec}.
+In the following section \ref{sec:examples} we will discuss the case when it is proportional to a power of the velocities and selection rules through examples showing the working of Eq.~\eqref{eq:geometry}.
+We will demonstrate the specifics on examples in section \ref{sec:examples}.

-N.B. $\am{0}$ generally is a linear combination out of the set $\{a_1,a_2, ..\}$ c.f.
-Eq.~\eqref{eq:dec}.
-We wish to emphasize that the other combinations of form factors do not vanish as matrix elements per se, but their respective Lorentz strucutures $P_i$ do.
+We wish to emphasise that the other combinations of form factors do not vanish as matrix elements per se, but their respective Lorentz structures $P_i$ do.
 We comment in section \ref{sec:WE} on the relation to the Wigner-Eckart theorem of \eqref{eq:geometry}.
-One immediate consequnce \eqref{eq:geometry} is that (for non-vanishing HAs the endpoint) the uniangular distribution, in the angle $\theta_B$ between $B_1$ and the $B$-particle in $A \to (B \to B_1 B_2) C$, is isotropic in the angle if one sums over initial state polarization c.f. appendix \ref{app:isotropic}.
+One immediate consequence of \eqref{eq:geometry} is that (for non-vanishing HAs the endpoint) the uniangular distribution, in the angle $\theta_B$ between $B_1$ and the $B$-particle in $A \to (B \to B_1 B_2) C$, is isotropic in the angle if one sums over initial state polarisation and not both decays are parity violating c.f. appendix \ref{app:isotropic}.
 Intuitively this corresponds to the situation where the particles have lost any spatial reference point and can therefore not decay into a particular direction more frequently than in any other.

-The goal of the proceeding sections is to give some more detail to this result and to obtain information on the endpoint behaviour of $\am{0}$ when condition \eqref{eq:cond} is not met.
-The reader might find the examples in section \ref{sec:examples} of further use for clarifying the sometimes brief and abstract argumentation.